-- Electronics not covered
+- Expensive items not fully covered

 - Doesn't cover mental illness, pre-existing medical conditions or STDs

-SafetyWing At A Glance
+SafetyWing at a Glance

-Cost Of SafetyWing Travel Insurance
+Cost of SafetyWing Travel Insurance

-SafetyWing is one of the most affordable travel insurers for backpackers and digital nomads, coming in at $40USD for 28 days cover (for 18-39 year olds).
-The costs do rise for older age groups.
+SafetyWing are one of the most affordable travel insurers for backpackers and digital nomads.
+Their Nomad policy costs $42 USD for 28 days cover if you’re aged 18-39.
+However, the price goes up for older age groups.

 When your trip is over, simply log into your SafetyWing account and click the “Stop Insurance” button.

-What’s Covered By SafetyWing and What’s Not
+What’s Covered by SafetyWing and What’s Not

 This is a very quick overview of the cover offered by SafetyWing.
 For more information keep reading!